kamaji-xl/pyhedral/README.md

 # pyhedral
-A polyhedral dice rolling microservice written in python.
+A polyhedral dice rolling microservice for the Mothership TTRPG written in python.